AanZee/conventions/go/README.md

 - naming
 	- give the function a name it represent.
-	- You can simplify a function name when it's a common abbreviation. db.Initialize() could be db.Init()
+	- Don't abbreviate.
+	- Getters for retrieving data
+    	- GetUsers, GetUser
 - no getters (the fact it begins with a capital and returns value, makes it a getter)
 - setters can be used
 - if crud, follow crud order inside source? (thoughts about this?)
 - global vs local
   - first all global functions and methods (they start with capitals)
   - local function below that (they start with lowercase)
-- return var's:
+- return variables:
   - when returning an error, it is always the last value that returns

 ## Testing

-- code coverage (100% of relevant)
+- code coverage (100%, unless it's a project decision not to do so)
-- no . imports
+- no '.' imports

+- Fuzzy testing on high level.
 - Handlers should only test the basic working.
 - Services should test every scenario possible and should be tested with 100% codecoverage.
   - if there are model validations, these should be tested too.
 - Repositories should test every scenario possible and should be tested with 100% codecoverage.
--

 ## Comments